Kestrel Class 2024 - 2025

 Knowledge Organiser

 These Knowledge Organisers show all of the sticky knowledge (facts that we want to stick in the children's heads) and vocabulary that we want children to be able to know by the end of the topic.
 You might like to ask your child about some of these words or ideas at home.
-Find this term's knowledge organisers for RE, Science and History by scrolling to the bottom of the page.
+Find this term's knowledge organisers for RE, Science and Geography by scrolling to the bottom of the page.

 Reading in Kestrel Class